wrenhal/VBasic-Timer/README.md

 I have now added two variables: isBreak and isLunch and created an a select-case structure to set which count to use for the timer.
 Then added if-else statements under each case to handle the timing count all within the timer's tick event.

+I've added the isCall variable, btnCall button and added the isCall case to the timer.
+I'm using the Stopwatch method to get the time elapsed from when the Stopwatch is started to the next tick of the Timer.

+I removed the 24 hour clock and have cleaned up the interface a little.

 ### Things still to do:
 ------
 -I will need to add the Call Timer next and then I will add the ability for the program to Log the button presses to a file for future reference.
 I will add a call start label and a call length label (part of the same label for breaks and lunches).
 Both will reset when the user presses the stop button.